riccardo/webrtc-nativeimpl-tutorial/README.md

 # webrtc-nativeimpl-tutorial

 This is a short tutorial on running WebRTC native client implementation in Linux without a browser.

-This tutorial has been executed on a Linux Development Machine (xUbuntu 14.04) and deployed ona linux box eeepc (running Ubuntu server 14.04).
+Packages for this tutorial have been compiled on a Linux Development Machine (xUbuntu 14.0, 64 bit architecture) and tested on a linux box mini pc (Asus EEEPC running Ubuntu server 14.04, 32-bit version).

 ## Step 1 - Building cerbero and openwebrtc binaries